Skip to Content

 Need a winterized tent?
 The Black Diamond HiLight Tent is a two-person tent made for all seasons and is very popular among high-altitude climbers.
 It’s remarkably light considering it’s a 4 season tent, coming in at a trail weight of only 2 lbs and 10 oz.
 The downside is that it would need a little extra camouflage to hide the brilliant blue color.

 Tarps make for versatile shelters.
-For a ground shelter, they can be used to protect you from some weather, but they can also be used as an above-ground hammock.
+Ground shelters can be used to protect you from some weather, but they can also be used as above-ground hammocks.
 If you have two tarps, you can use one as a hammock and the other as a topper shelter.
-Or, create a bed out of less-pointy flora and use one tarp as a mattress cover, the other as your shelter.
+Or, create a bed out of less-pointy flora and use one tarp as a mattress cover and the other as your shelter.

 Better Utilization of Fire.
 Help to keep warm and comfortable by appropriately placing a campfire near your tarp structure.
 It’ll help keep you warm and stays ventilated, unlike a tent.
 And as long as you’re smart about its placement, it won’t catch fire.